TimFau/language-learning-app/README.md

 # Project is still in development phase, but works

-## To test the initial (less developed) version of this project go to https://codepen.io/TimFau/pen/wLOLzq
+## To test the current version of this project go to https://timfau.github.io/language-learning-app/

 Idea came after seeing this : https://www.reddit.com/r/lifehacks/comments/b81zqh/using_google_sheets_to_translate_batches_of_words/